zulily/reckon/README.md

 # Reckon

-> A golang package for sampling and reporting on random keys on a set of redis instances
+> A Go package for sampling and reporting on random keys on a set of redis instances

 Inspired/influenced by [redis-sampler](https://github.com/antirez/redis-sampler)
 from [antirez](https://github.com/antirez), the author of redis.